RDRM35240 - Remittance Basis: Amounts Remitted: Mixed Funds: Remittances from mixed funds - Identifying nature of remittance

 Step 5

-The legislation provides rules (five steps) to identify the order of priority in which income, gains and amounts of capital are deemed to have been remitted to the UK (ITA07 s809Q(3) and (4)).
+The legislation provides rules (six steps) to identify the order of priority in which income, gains and amounts of capital are deemed to have been remitted to the UK by former remittance basis users.

 These rules do not apply to foreign income or gains that arose or accrued before 6 April 2008.
 Refer to RDRM31400 transitional provisions.

-Under the rules, untaxed foreign income is treated as being remitted in priority to untaxed foreign gains, which are both treated as remitted in priority to foreign income and gains on which foreign tax has been paid.
-Amounts of capital of a tax year are taken into account last.
-These ordering rules are applied to income and gains etc of a later tax year before being applied to those of an earlier tax year.
+Following the TRF capital, untaxed foreign income is treated as being remitted in priority to untaxed foreign gains, which are both treated as remitted in priority to foreign income and gains on which foreign tax has been paid.
+Other amounts of capital of a tax year are taken into account last.
+These ordering rules are applied to income and capital of a later tax year before being applied to those of an earlier tax year, expect in the case of TRF capital.
 This is known as the ‘Last In First Out’ (LIFO) principle.
+TRF capital will always take priority regardless of the year in which the foreign income and gains to which it relates arose, or the year in which it was designated under the TRF.

 Each transfer must be identified separately and ‘matched’ against the amounts of income and capital that were in the fund immediately before the transfer.
 This is particularly important where more than one transfer is made in a tax year.